 - Schools whose voting sites are further away can do this through carpools.

-Encourage local restaurants and businesses to give special discounts to students with “I voted” stickers.
+- Encourage local restaurants and businesses to give special discounts to students with stickers that encourage voting.

 Make sure students’ votes count and protect their voting rights.

 - Educate students about potential voter intimidation practices and how to avoid being turned away at the polls.